Health Care Card

 A dependant child of a Pensioner Concession Card holder may also be able to access some of these benefits.

-The Pensioner Concession Card is automatically issued to people receiving a pension (including PP (single)) from Centrelink or DVA.
+The Pensioner Concession Card is automatically issued to people receiving a pension (including PP (single)) from Centrelink or Department of Veterans’ Affairs.

-People aged over 60 who have been receiving the Newstart Allowance, PP (partnered), Sickness Allowance or the Special Benefit for at least nine months are also entitled to the Pensioner Concession Card.
+People aged over 60 who have been receiving the JobSeeker Payment, Parenting Payment (partnered), Sickness Allowance or the Special Benefit for at least nine months are also entitled to the Pensioner Concession Card.

-Those who receive the Newstart Allowance, PP (partnered) or Youth Allowance (job seeker) – and who are assessed as having a partial The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult. to work, or who are single principal carers of a dependent child – are also eligible for the Pensioner Concession Card.
+Those who receive the JobSeeker Payment, Parenting Payment (partnered), or Youth Allowance (job seeker) – and who are assessed as having a partial capacity to work, or who are single principal carers of a dependent child – are also eligible for the Pensioner Concession Card.

 People whose pension was cancelled on 1 January 2017 because of changes to the pension assets test – and who were sent a non-income tested low-income Health Care Card – regained their entitlement to the Pensioner Concession Card on 9 October 2017.